tomcoutocs/parrot/docs/FEATURE-BACKLOG.md

 - ✅ **As a user**, I want to request appointments with different durations so that I can choose appropriate meeting lengths
 - ✅ **As an admin**, I want to block off unavailable times so that users cannot book during those slots
 - ✅ **As an admin**, I want to approve or reject booking requests so that I can control my schedule
-- ✅ **As a user**, I want to see my booking requests and their status so that I know if they've been approved
+- ✅ **As a user**, I want to see my booking requests and their status so that I know if they&apos;ve been approved

 #### Completed Features
 - ✅ Calendar integration for availability management